-Introduction to Chemistry Focuses on the fundamentals of chemical terms and applications to laboratory studies.
-Extensive drills on calculations and use of hand-held calculators in problem
+1003 Introduction to Chemistry Focuses on the fundamentals of chemical terms and applications to laboratory studies.
+Extensive drills on calculations and use of hand-held calculators in problem solving.

-- solving.
 Recommended for those with no prior study of chemistry.
 Pre-requisite: MATH 0003.
 Co-requisite: MATH 1003 or higher.
+(S)

-(S) - 1004 Chemistry for Healthcare Professions and Lab Studies the concepts of chemistry from the point of view of their application and relevance to medicine and the human body.
+- 1004 Chemistry for Healthcare Professions and Lab Studies the concepts of chemistry from the point of view of their application and relevance to medicine and the human body.
 Topics in organic and inorganic chemistry are covered in enough depth to give students a good foundation.
-(D) - 1014 General Chemistry I & Lab Studies chemical reactions and equations, periodic relationships, the gaseous state, and the fundamentals of atomic theory, quantum theory, electronic structure, chemical bonding, stoichiometry, and thermochemistry.
+(D) ACTS: CHEM 1214 - 1014 General Chemistry I & Lab Studies chemical reactions and equations, periodic relationships, the gaseous state, and the fundamentals of atomic theory, quantum theory, electronic structure, chemical bonding, stoichiometry, and thermochemistry.
 Prerequisites: MATH 1003 and CHEM 1003 (high school chemistry may be substituted for CHEM 1003).
 Co-requisite: MATH 1023 or higher.
 Lecture three hours per week, lab three hours per week.
-(F) - 1024 General Chemistry II & Lab Examines liquids, solids, solutions, and the fundamentals of chemical kinetics, chemical equilibria, acids and bases, thermodynamics, and electrochemistry.
+(F) ACTS: CHEM 1414 - 1024 General Chemistry II & Lab Examines liquids, solids, solutions, and the fundamentals of chemical kinetics, chemical equilibria, acids and bases, thermodynamics, and electrochemistry.
 Pre-requisite: CHEM 1014.
 Lecture three hours per week, lab three hours per week.
-(D) - 1031 Laboratory for Introduction to Organic and Biochemistry Accompanies Introduction to Organic and Biochemistry.
+(D) ACTS: CHEM 1424 - 1031 Laboratory for Introduction to Organic and Biochemistry Accompanies Introduction to Organic and Biochemistry.
 Three hours per week.
-Co-requisite or pre-requisite: CHEM 1033 (Credit for this course is contingent upon earlier or simultaneous completion of CHEM 1033) (D) - 1033 Introduction to Organic and Biochemistry Emphasizes applications to body functions.
+Co-requisite or pre-requisite: CHEM 1033 (Credit for this course is contingent upon earlier or simultaneous completion of CHEM 1033).
+(D) - 1033 Introduction to Organic and Biochemistry Emphasizes applications to body functions.
 Lecture three hours per week.
 May not satisfy requirements for chemistry major.
 Pre-requisite: CHEM 1014.
 (D) - 1034 Introduction to Organic and Biochemistry & Lab Emphasizes applications to body functions.
 Lecture three hours per week, lab three hours per week.
 May not satisfy requirements for chemistry major.
 Pre-requisite: CHEM 1014.
+(S) ACTS: CHEM 1224 time cards, accounts receivable, accounts payable, bank reconciliation, and inventory.
 (S)